Radioactive decay: History of discovery

-Radioactivity was discovered in 1896 by scientists Henri Becquerel and Marie Skłodowska-Curie, while working with phosphorescent materials.
-These materials glow in the dark after exposure to light, and he suspected that the glow produced in cathode ray tubes by X-rays might be associated with phosphorescence.
-Becquerel wrapped a photographic plate in black paper and placed various phosphorescent salts on it.
+Henri Poincaré laid the seeds for the discovery of radioactivity through his interest in and studies of X-rays, which significantly influenced physicist Henri Becquerel.
+Radioactivity was discovered in 1896 by Becquerel and independently by Marie Curie, while working with phosphorescent materials.
+These materials glow in the dark after exposure to light, and Becquerel suspected that the glow produced in cathode-ray tubes by X-rays might be associated with phosphorescence.
+He wrapped a photographic plate in black paper and placed various phosphorescent salts on it.
 All results were negative until he used uranium salts.
 The uranium salts caused a blackening of the plate in spite of the plate being wrapped in black paper.
-These radiations were given the name "Becquerel Rays".

-It soon became clear that the blackening of the plate had nothing to do with phosphorescence, as the blackening was also produced by non-phosphorescent salts of uranium and by metallic uranium.
-It became clear from these experiments that there was a form of invisible radiation that could pass through paper and was causing the plate to react as if exposed to light.

-At first, it seemed as though the new radiation was similar to the then recently discovered X-rays.
-Further research by Becquerel, Ernest Rutherford, Paul Villard, Pierre Curie, Marie Curie, and others showed that this form of radioactivity was significantly more complicated.
+Curie named the radiation rayons de Becquerel, "Becquerel Rays" and showed these rays were a property of atoms.

+While X-rays were produced using electrical energy, the source of energy for radiation was a mystery.

+In 1899, Julius Elster and Hans Geitel performed key experiments to find the energy source for radioactivity, excluding extraction of energy from air by measurements in a vacuum and extraction of energy from outer space by measurements 300m down a mine in the Harz mountains.
+If the atoms themselves were the source of energy, this meant the seemingly immutable atoms must be altered when emitting the rays.
+In 1900 Curie summarized the puzzle of radioactivity as a choice between two equally unlikely possibilities: either energy was not conserved or chemical elements could be transmuted.

 Rutherford was the first to realize that all such elements decay in accordance with the same mathematical exponential formula.
 Rutherford and his student Frederick Soddy were the first to realize that many decay processes resulted in the transmutation of one element to another.
 Subsequently, the radioactive displacement law of Fajans and Soddy was formulated to describe the products of alpha and beta decay.

 The early researchers also discovered that many other chemical elements, besides uranium, have radioactive isotopes.
 A systematic search for the total radioactivity in uranium ores also guided Pierre and Marie Curie to isolate two new elements: polonium and radium.
 Except for the radioactivity of radium, the chemical similarity of radium to barium made these two elements difficult to distinguish.

-Marie and Pierre Curie's study of radioactivity is an important factor in science and medicine.
-After their research on Becquerel's rays led them to the discovery of both radium and polonium, they coined the term "radioactivity" to define the emission of ionizing radiation by some heavy elements.
+Marie and Pierre Curie also coined the term "radioactivity" to define the emission of ionizing radiation by some heavy elements.
 (Later the term was generalized to all elements.)
 Their research on the penetrating rays in uranium and the discovery of radium launched an era of using radium for the treatment of cancer.
 Their exploration of radium could be seen as the first peaceful use of nuclear energy and the start of modern nuclear medicine.